ibm-cloud-docs/vpc/cr-intro.md

    * Only two identical destination routes are permitted per zone, and each must have different next hop addresses.
    * When ECMP is used, the return path might not take the same path.

 * Custom routes in a custom routing table associated with an ingress traffic source, and with an action of **deliver**, must have a next hop IP contained by one of the root prefixes of the VPC in the availability zone where the route is added.
-In addition, the next hop IP must be configured on a virtual server interface in the VPC and availability zone.
+In addition, the next hop IP must be configured on a virtual server interface in the VPC and availability zone where the route is targeted.
 * Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.
 * Currently, you cannot use a custom routing table for both ingress (attached to a traffic source) and egress (attached to a subnet) traffic.
 In addition, the default custom routing table cannot be associated with an ingress traffic source.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA special-purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Transit Gateway or {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).